engie-new-business/technicaldoc/RELAYER.md

 * **Meta transaction**: To relay your transactions we use Meta Transaction and wraps signed message in a new transaction.
 * **Gasless transaction:** Thanks to Meta transaction, Rockside allows you to pay gas fees for your DApp's users.
 They no longer need ETH to interact with your Dapp.
 * **Transaction auto replay**: We monitor your transactions and we replace it with one with a higher gas price when necessary to validate your transaction according to your requested speed.
-* **Pool of signers**: We manage a pool of signers with a multi-dimentionnal replay protection to garanty no stuck transaction.
+* **Pool of signers**: We manage a pool of signers with a multi-dimentionnal replay protection to guarantee no stuck transaction.
 * **Transaction batch** Send us more than one transaction in a call.
 All your transactions are executed onchain within a single transaction.
-* **Tracking ID**: When sending a transaction with Rockside, you get it's transaction hash but also a trancking ID.
+* **Tracking ID**: When sending a transaction with Rockside, you get it's transaction hash but also a tracking ID.
 Use it to follow the status of your transaction even it's replayed with higher gas price.

 ## Getting Started